 - Can you offer any program references?

 - Where do the escrow deposits get deposited?

 - Can we use our own escrow account?

 Please let us know if you have any thoughts or comments on the above or if you would like to share your Jet Card experience - use the contact us form.
 If you would like to understand how jet cards, compare to charter or fractional ownership, and how they all fit together, then download our Guide to Private Aviation.
-If you are already comparing jet card providers, then become a paying member of SherpaReport where you can access detailed comparisons of the leading providers.
-These include details on prices, safety, training, aicraft and more.
+If you are comparing jet card and membership providers and want detailed comparisons of the leading programs, then become a paying member of SherpaReport.
+These memberships include details on prices, safety, training, aicraft, program terms and more.